Quantum particles timed as they tunnel through a solid

 To construct their barrier, the scientists cooled about 8,000 rubidium atoms to a billionth of a degree above absolute zero.
 In this state, they form a Bose-Einstein condensate, AKA the fifth-known form of matter.
 When in this state, atoms slow down and can be clumped together rather than flying around independently at high speeds.
 (We've written before about a Bose-Einstein experiment in space.)

 With the wall prepared, a second laser nudged individual rubidium atoms toward it.
-Most of the atoms simply bounced off the barrier, but about 3% of them went right through as hoped.
+Most of the atoms simply bounced off the barrier, but about 3 percent of them went right through as hoped.
 Precise measurement of their precession produced the result: It took them 0.61 milliseconds to get through.

 Reactions to the study